davidbarone/webapp/README.md

 This project began a couple of years ago and was based on a .NET API layer and a React SPA UI.
 Today, with the improvements of using vanilla js, and the advancement of standard browser APIs, I have decided to update this reference architecture to use vanilla js where possible.

 This reference application demonstrates a very basic blog site.
-The site allows blog posts to be created and edited / deleted.
+The site allows blog posts to be created, edited and deleted.
 There is also the facility to add comments onto posts.

 # To Open / Run webapp
 Open `webapp.code-workspace` using VSCode.
 Click on the **Run** toolbar icon, and select & run `Launch API + UI (workspace)`.
 This will launch the API and the UI in development mode.

 # Key design decisions
-- Full stack design
-  - Web layer: Vanilla JS
-    - Using Vite server
+I wrote this reference application with several design decisions in mind:

+## Full Stack Architecture
+The application should comprise of:
+- Data / storage layer: Using Dbarone.Net.JsonDataStore - a simple Json data store
-  - API layer: Minimal API using .NET / C#
+- API layer: Using .NET minimal API pattern
-    - API data storage layer: lightweight json server (https://github.com/davidbarone/Dbarone.Net.JsonDataStore)

-The following additional design goals are also required:
+- UI layer: Vanilla Javascript

+## Data Layer
+Dbarone.Net.JsonDataStore is another of my projects.
+It's a simple Json data store that uses collections (which are like tables).
+This project is lightweight and good for small projects and prototypes like this.
+You can find out more here: https://github.com/davidbarone/Dbarone.Net.JsonDataStore.

+## API Layer
+The API layer uses the .NET minimal API pattern.
+This moves away from the traditional approach using controller classes.
+The minimal API pattern is ideal for smaller projects and prototypes.

+## UI Layer
+The UI layer is written in Vanilla JS where possible.
+I've decided to go with using the Vite server as this appears to be a new up and coming lightweight web server and build tool.

+## Additional Design Decisions
+I've made the additional design decisions for this project:
 - 100% API driven - server functionality should be in separate project (normally .NET Core web-api)
 - Web UI layer to be 100% javascript application
-- Use standard modern node build chain, but keep to core well-used
+- Use standard modern node build chain, but keep to core well-used tools.
+I've tried to keep external dependencies down to a minimum.
 - Use of TypeScript where possible to get better type checking support over js.
-- Use of JSX (native support exists in TypeScript)
+- Use of JSX instead of writing HTML in strings.
+TypeScript offers native support of JSX.
-- Use of component library
+- Using components / widgets when writing the UI.
+All modern web development uses some form of components, or uses a component library like React or Vue.
 - Data Binding using native js tooling
-- CSS Modules
-- Testing
+- CSS Modules - when building a web site using components, you want to make sure that you can style components individually, and not have that styling bleed outside that component.
+CSS Modules does this for you.
+- Testing - the API and UI layers should both have unit tests.
-  - xunit for server
+  - XUnit for the API / server
   - Jest for UI
-- Automatic linting
+- Automatic linting - this should be a given.
-- Automatic prettier / formatting
+- Automatic prettier / formatting - this should also be a given.
-- Tooling
-  - VS Code for development environment
+- Tooling - I'm going with VS Code as my development environment
-- Support for testing - both API testing and UI testing (using Jest)
-- Build / debugging features:
+- Build & debugging features - I want all the modern development and debugging options too, for example:
   - Hot module loading (HML)
   - Debugging
-  - Linting
-  - Formatting

 # Tooling / Libraries / Frameworks
 The following base tools comprise my development toolchain: